ibm-cloud-docs/cephaas/create-clusters.md

 Create Red Hat OpenShift on IBM Cloud clusters for your Fusion as a Service deployment by using IBM Cloud Satellite.
 {: shortdesc}

-## Before you begin
-{: #create-clusters-prereqs}

-Make sure that you meet the following prerequisites:
+Make sure that you meet the following prerequisites for cluster creation:

 - You have access to a Fusion as a Service deployment in your IBM Cloud account.
 - You have the required IAM permissions to create and manage clusters.